 University Park and IUSD take student attendance very seriously.
 We believe that student success begins with daily attendance.
 As a result, we take steps to ensure that students attend school daily and that each student complies with school attendance laws and stipulations outlined in the California Education Code.
 The two basic attendance laws are:

-In order to establish positive attendance patterns, it is recommended that parents teach their children the following:
+To establish positive attendance patterns, it is recommended that parents teach their children the following:

 - Follow all district and school attendance policies.